American College of the Building Arts: Academics

 American College of the Building Arts combines a traditional liberal arts education with programs in trade education that are based on European and other models.
 The framing and plaster programs are based on the French “les Compagnons du Devoir,” a trade guild offering high-skill vocational and educational training rich in culture and humanity.
 The stone program is based on programs at Lincoln Cathedral and Wells Cathedral in the United Kingdom.
 The iron program has a long association with Colonial Williamsburg and also with the work of Philip Simmons, famed Charleston ironwork artisan and one of the founders of ACBA.
 Pieces designed and made by Simmons are displayed at the Smithsonian Institution, South Carolina State Museum and outside the United States in France and China.
 In addition to trade-specific classes, students pursue a course of general studies that includes not only typical college courses, such as English and mathematics, but also specialized courses in drawing, design, materials science and construction management.
 ACBA maintains a low student-to-faculty ratio to ensure the highest standards of quality in its programs.

 The Byrne-Diderot Library is a major research resource for students and faculty.
 The library houses a specialized collection of books, periodicals, newspapers and audiovisual materials in the building, visual, decorative and liberal arts.
 The library's main collection contains over 6.500 items.
 The D.A.R.
 Special Collections room contains another 500 rare books, catalogs and periodicals, as well as examples of historical tools and 19th century Charleston iron work.

+In 2019 the founding Dean Simeon A. Warren was awarded the Elizabeth O'Neill Verner Governor's award in recognition of outstanding contributions to the arts in South Carolina in the category of Art's Education.
+In 2020 the board formally recognized Warren as Dean Emeritus.